Björk: Biophilia Live: Reception

-Rotten Tomatoes gave the film a score of 76% based on reviews from 21 critics, with an average score of 6.59/10.
+Rotten Tomatoes gave the film a score of 77% based on reviews from 22 critics, with an average score of 6.7/10.
+The critics consensus states, "Walk through an enchanted forest and what do you see?
+Björk: Biophilia Live, an eclectic delivery of audio technical divinity."
 Metacritic, another review aggregator, assigned the film a weighted average score of 67 (out of 100) based on 6 reviews from mainstream critics, considered to be "generally favorable reviews".